 A consistent planning approach will identify suitable locations for new rural residential development that avoids fragmentation of productive agricultural land and lessens the impact on high environmental value assets, cultural and heritage assets, or areas with important rural landscapes.
 Rural residential development should not increase pressure on infrastructure and services, and should be located on land free from natural hazards.

-28.1 Enable new rural residential development only where it has been identified in a local housing strategy prepared by council and approved by the Department of Planning and Environment.
+28.1 Enable new rural residential development only where it has been identified in a local housing strategy prepared by council and approved by the Department.

 28.2 Locate new rural residential areas: